A LinkedIn post discussing “empathy in sales” asked the question:

 Let’s be clearer: We’re hired to do a job – not to make pals…BUT….

-With all this talk about “improving the buyer experience” some are forgetting that humans are part of making it simple, painless.
+With all this talk about “improving the buyer experience” some are forgetting that humans are an integral part of making it simple, painless.

 Turns out a pleasant buying experience isn’t scalable enough for some.